What is a tax lien?

 Business

 Tax liens are attached to business properties, too.
 That means if you're a business owner with outstanding invoices owed to you (otherwise known as accounts receivable), these assets may be at risk of having a tax lien filed against them.
-This may delay this may delay the receipt of future funds—you won't be able to receive them until you pay the taxes you owe.
+This may delay the receipt of future funds—you won't be able to receive them until you pay the taxes you owe.

 Bankruptcy